Human Trafficking in [India] [other countries]

 'Although Mumbai and Goa are the favourite destinations for paedophilic activity, where children are trafficked, tourist destinations in Kerala, Tamil Nadu and Orissa are also not far behind,' Kant said.

-Sexual Slavery; AIDS; India's Hidden Enemy1
+Sexual Slavery; AIDS; India's Hidden Enemy

 Though it's been against the law since 1982, as many as 5,000 families each year still offer daughters to a deity or temple, sometimes before the girls reach puberty.
 Secret wedding services take place at night, and child-brides, each month, are given in marriage to the gods.
 It's usually the priests, or uncles, who take the devadasis' virginity -- once they've had their first period.
 Then, at a price which starts at the equivalent of a few dollars, they belong to upper-caste community members.
 Or whoever can pay, as they try to compete with traditional sex workers.
 Often, the women do their duty to the gods, and men, while living with their parents.
 The temple girls are never allowed to marry.
 They are common property.
 The men -- for a night or months or even years -- own them, body and soul.